hilmansw/hilmansw.github.io/_teaching/vhs-course.md

 location: "Purwokerto, Indonesia"
 ---

-Teaching experience in Computer Network Engineering and Software Engineering at Telkom Vocational High School Purwokerto from July 2020 to June 2022.
+Teaching experience in Computer Network Engineering and Software Engineering at Telkom Vocational High School Purwokerto from July 2020 to June 2022 in the vocational-based coursework of:
+* Computer Networking
+* Mobile Programming